Piyush-Deshmukh/Ecommerce-Store/README.md

 ## Build

-To build this application run the following command
+To build this application run the following command:

 ```bash
 # Build command
 $ npm run setup-production
 ```

-## License

-MIT